ankibues/ankibues.github.io/content/projects.md

 And maintainting documentations such as:
 * [HECVAT](https://library.educause.edu/resources/2020/4/higher-education-community-vendor-assessment-toolkit) for assessing security risks in cloud services
 * [VPAT](https://www.itic.org/policy/accessibility/vpat) for accessibility reports

+As part of his Compliance efforts, Ankit has provided security, product testing and other compliance training (e.g. Incident response) to engineering, customer success and customer support teams.

 # **Test Automation**